Automation Toolkit Actions Reference

 Notes:

-• The To, Cc, Bcc can all be blank.
-Atleast one must have a valid address if using the Send action.
+• The To, Cc, Bcc can be blank.
+But atleast one must have a valid address if using the Send action.

 • Where From is blank, the default account is used.